modelica/ModelicaSpecification/Tutorial.md

 The special notation pre(x) is used to denote the left limit of the discrete state variable x at an event instant, whereas variable x always denotes the right limit.

 In this case, the first sampling is performed when simulation starts.
-With Start > 0, there would not have been any equation defining x and y initially.
+With `Start > 0`, there would not have been any equation defining `x` and `y` initially.
 All variables being defined by when-statements hold their values between the activation of the equations and have the value of their start-attribute before the first sampling, i.e., they are discrete state variables and may optionally have the variable prefix discrete.
 Boolean, Integer, and String variables are always discrete-time variables, i.e., these variables change their value only at an event instant.

 For non-periodic sampling a somewhat more complex method for specifying the samplings can be used.
-The sequence of sampling instants can be calculated by the model itself and kept in a discrete state variable, say NextSampling.
-We would then like to activate a set of equations once when the condition time>= NextSampling becomes true.
+The sequence of sampling instants can be calculated by the model itself and kept in a discrete state variable, say `NextSampling`.
+We would then like to activate a set of equations once when the condition `time>= NextSampling` becomes true.
 An alternative formulation of the above discrete system is thus.
 ```Modelica
 block DiscreteStateSpace2